Cycling holidays present a unique challenge, but also an amazing opportunity to see some awe-inspiring landscapes on the two wheels of your bike.

 Why should it be on your bucket list: It has frequently been used in the Tour de France, making for a particularly difficult summit finish

-In 2018, the Alpe d’Huez cycling route in the Western French Alps will be used for the 30th time in the Tour de France, where pro cyclists will compete for the coveted yellow jersey.
+In 2018, the Alpe d’Huez cycling route in the Western French Alps was used for the 30th time in the Tour de France, where pro cyclists competed for the coveted yellow jersey.
 The 13.8km route was completed in a record time of 37 minutes and 35 seconds by Marco Pantani in 1997, and hasn’t been beaten since.

 Cyclists from all around have visited the area to follow in the cycle tracks of many famous professional cyclists, taking on the 21 hairpin bends for themselves and revelling in the superb views from the summit.
 Fans of the sport will undoubtedly come across this route during research, and may find themselves encouraged to visit as part of a cycling holiday, or even during the Tour de France itself to cheer on favoured competitors.